hellohaptik/docs_haptik/docs/bot-analytics/index.md

 - Message Analysis
 - Word Analysis
 - Query Completion
-- Node Traffic
 - User Ratings
 - User Reviews

 ## Getting Credentials
 The first step in starting to use the analytics tool is to get the credentials from the Haptik team.

 Haptik team will provide you with a username and password over email.
 Also a url will be shared, using which you can access the tool.